Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Examples of prime exceptional divisors

 Let $E\subset M$ be the closure of the locus of points representing $H$-stable sheaves $F$, which are not locally free, but such that $F^{**}/F$ has length one.
-Let $Y$ be the normalization of the Ulenbeck-Yau compactification of the moduli space of locally free $H$-slope stable sheaves of class $v$.
-Then $Y$ is a projective variety and there exists a morphism $\phi:M\rightarrow Y$, which exceptional locus contains $E$ \cite{jun-li}. \end{example}
+Let $Y$ be the normalization of the Uhlenbeck-Yau compactification of the moduli space of locally free $H$-slope stable sheaves of class $v$.
+Then $Y$ is a projective variety and there exists a morphism $\phi:M\rightarrow Y$ whose exceptional locus contains $E$ \cite{jun-li}. \end{example}

 \begin{lem} $E$ is a prime exceptional divisor of type $A_1$.
 The class $[E]\in H^2(M,\Integers)$ is the primitive class $e:=\theta(2,\LB,n-b-1)$.
 In particular, $(e,e)=2-2n$. \begin{enumerate} \item If the class $c_1(\LB)$ is not divisible by $2$, then $\div(e,\bullet)=n-1$,